austinbaccus/Forza-X360-IO/README.md

 # forza-studio
-Open source version of Forza Studio.
+Open source version of Forza Studio, compatible with Blender.